dlmacedo/starter-academic/content/home/demo.md

 active = false  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Deep Learning Course" subtitle = ""
+title = "Artificial Intelligence Course" subtitle = ""

 [design]